 The future 1 percent ACE flood hazard area was set to match the existing 0.2 percent ACE flood hazard area.
 Then, typical horizontal buffer widths were estimated in each HUC-8 for "hilly" terrain and flat coastal areas to determine the existing thickness of the 0.2 percent ACE flood hazard area.
-This buffer was then applied to the future 1 percent ACE polygons to determine the extent of the future 0.2 percent ACE polygons.
-This process is illustrated in Figure 2.20.
+This buffer

-Figure 2.20 Future Condition Flood Hazard 1 and 0.2 percent Annual Chance
+Figure 2.21 Future Condition Flood Hazard 1 and 0.2 percent Annual Chance